JonasTaulien/vertx-amqp-client-reproducer/README.md

     ```

 6. Refresh [http://localhost:8080](http://localhost:8080) or open the URL again.
-   It will log `Trying to send message to message broker` but it will never complete - **There is no way how we can
+   It will log `Trying to send message to message broker` but it never completes and runs indefinitely
-   detect that the sender has no connection anymore**

 #### Possible solutions
 ##### Sender throws error after connection loss